 The Sandhills region of Nebraska is a huge meadow, which extends to some 20,000 square miles but amidst the cowboys and the grazing cattle, lies a magnificent sandy tract of golfing ground, which is otherwise known as Sand Hills Golf Club.

 Sand Hills Golf Club is a club to respect and those in the know admire their non-commerciality, which is a welcome break from tradition in these days of the perennial money-go-round.
 One hundred golf holes might easily have been laid out on this amazingly natural piece of land, but Bill Coore and Ben Crenshaw settled on just eighteen.
-But make no mistake, they settled on the best possible routing and each and every hole at Sand Hills is very special indeed.
+But make no mistake, they discovered the best possible routing and each and every hole at Sand Hills is very special indeed.

 The "Golden Age of Architecture" inspired Ben Crenshaw and Bill Coore to set up together sharing the philosophy that traditional, strategic golf is the most rewarding.
 And, when Sand Hills opened for play in 1995, they must have been quietly delighted with their achievement.